digi-embedded/meta-digi/README.md

     configured to operate at 115200 bps and without hardware flow control, reducing the maximum throughput of this interface.
   * The QCA6564 wireless chip does not support Wake On Wireless LAN.

+## ConnectCore MP25

+* MMC0 input/output errors may appear during extended suspend/resume cycles.
+* The system may fail to power off correctly, eventually falling back to a watchdog reset.

+## ConnectCore MP13

+* The power button becomes unresponsive after one power-off/power-on cycle.
+  A system reboot is required to restore normal functionality.
+  The issue originates from the OP-TEE/ATF firmware and will be addressed in the next DEY release.
+  If you need further assistance, please contact Digi Technical Support.

 # Support Contact Information